-This is an updated glossary based on our years in Sunbelt Software as an antivirus developer, and in KnowBe4 as a security awareness player.
+This is an updated glossary based on our years in Sunbelt Software as an antivirus developer, and in KnowBe4 as largest worldwide platform in the security awareness training and simulated phishing space.
 We are sharing it here as a resource.
-Each letter starts with acronyms in alphabetical order, then full words. (last updated 10/24/2016)
+Each letter starts with acronyms in alphabetical order, then full words. (last updated Jan 30, 2023)

 Automatic Clearing House, companies that do Electronic Funds Transfers.
 There is a tremendous amount of cybercrime and fraud connected to this area.